 It’s still there, as quiet as ever.
 Sometimes, when I lie on my old bed, I feel as though I can leave my body.
-I float out of the house and glide over the surface of the water.
-I hover over the spot where Peter was pulled under and try to peer inside but all I see is my face reflected in the dark.
+I float out of the house and glide over the surface of the water, hovering over the spot where Peter was pulled under;try to peer inside but all I see is my face reflected in the dark.
 I wonder if down below the lampreys still hold his lifeless body against the muddy lake-bed, if he is still looking up at me with hollow eyes, if he is still asking me why.

 It’s in one of these dreams that something clicks and turns inside my mind.
 It starts with a vision of blue sky; a single white cloud travelling along my line of sight.
 The hand of a child covering it playfully, making it disappear like magic.
 The sound of birds.
 As I return to that morning by the lake and stand with my small feet over the pebbles, I once again spot the ant as it crawls on my toe.
 I start to bleed from the insect bite and limp toward the lake, half-expecting it to swallow me whole.
 But then I hear it – the sound of tires gently scratching the dirt road.
 A car driving along the hill, seeking to avoid detection.
 I see Peter unconscious inside the trunk, his hair still wet, the handkerchief lying next to him and still smelling of chloroform.